 First, a warm welcome to the World Health Organization at SMUN 2030.
-As your chairs for the time in the conference, we strongly hope that all of you spend a didactic, profitable and entertaining time working by our side.
+As your chairs for the time in the conference, we strongly hope that all of you spend a didactic, profitable, and entertaining time working by our side.

-In order to warm up and put you into context, over a 3-day course you will be delegates in the World Health Organization in year 2030, as you seek for solutions for some of the most challenging problems our world will face in that year related with global health.
-Further, you will discuss with students from all over the world, as you try to find a solution as fruitful as possible, also considering your nation interests and the global prosperity and wellbeing.
+In order to warm up and put you into context, over a 3-day course you will be delegates in the World Health Organization in 2030, as you seek solutions for some of the most challenging problems our world will face in that year related to global health.
+Further, you will discuss with students from all over the world, as you try to find a solution as fruitful as possible, also considering your national interests and global prosperity and well-being.